tfly0072/blog/blog/2020-06/ci-cd-cloud-hybrid/index.md

 #### Proxy servers
 To monitor traffic coming in and out, many organizations implement a proxy server.
 Proxy server assignment is often done by Group Policy Objects (GPO) so it's done automatically when a user signs into a machine.
 This can often trip people up in that the user account the build agent is using may not be part of the GPO and therefor doesn't get the proxy server added.

+### Cloud hosted build VM to on-premise Octopus
+In most respects, the issues and solutions to having a build server on a hosted VM are going to be similar to `Cloud build to on-premise Octopus`, however, there is one additional option.

+#### Site to Site VPN
+For the big hosting providers like Microsoft Azure or Amazon AWS, you have the ability to bridge your on-premise network with your cloud network.
+This can be accomplished by using a Site to Site Virtual Private Network (VPN) connection.
+Using a Site to Site VPN connection, resources on your cloud network are able to speak to your local network as if they were in the same datacenter.
+In these cases, pushing packages from a build server hosted on your cloud network is no different than if it was on-premise.

+###